mtzfactory/nango/Readme.md

 -   Deduplication of records & upserts of changed data
 -   Detecting schema changes & alert you
 -   Automatic retries & rate-limit handling
--   Making your sync is robust, so you never again have to worry about stuck/stale syncs or manual restarts
+-   Making sure your sync is robust, so you never again have to worry about stuck/stale syncs or manual restarts

 ## 🧑‍💻 Cool, who uses it?

--   Smart engineers in SaaS companies that build native integrations (e.g. CRM, payments or marketing) for their customers as part of their products
+-   Smart engineers in SaaS companies who build in-app integrations related to CRM contacts, payment transactions, HRIS employees, etc.
--   Awesome weekend-warriors who automate their lives by syncing bank transactions or saved recipes for further processing
+-   Awesome weekend-warriors who automate their lives by syncing bank transactions or saved receipts for further processing
--   Sleep deprived hackathon hackers who want to focus on getting all the real-estate listings into a DB fast instead of building infra
+-   Sleep-deprived hackathon hackers who want to focus on getting all the real-estate listings into a DB fast instead of building infra
 -   Chuck Norris.

 ## 🚀 Ok seriously, do you have a quickstart?

-Let's setup your first Sync in <3min.
+Let's setup your first Sync in 3 minutes.
 It will pull [the full list of pokémons](https://pokeapi.co/) (and keep it in sync, these bastards keep evolving!).

-Clone the repo and start Nango locally:
+Clone the repo and start Nango locally...

 ```bash
 git clone https://github.com/NangoHQ/nango.git
 cd nango && docker compose up
 ```

-Create the Sync:
+...and create a Sync with a simple CURL!

 ```bash
   curl --request POST \